ryupold/vode/README.md

 ```
 The `empty memo` prevents further render calls from the outer app
 so rendering of the subtree inside is controlled by the inner app.
+Take note of the fact that the top-level element of the inner app refers to the surrounding element and will change its state accordingly.

 ### state & patch
 The state object you pass to [`app`](#app) can be updated directly or via `patch`.